GiacomoPope/Castryck-Decru-SageMath/README.md

 SageMath implementation of [An efficient key recovery attack on SIDH, with Thomas Decru, preliminary version](https://eprint.iacr.org/2022/975.pdf), based on supplied Magma code from [https://homes.esat.kuleuven.be/~wcastryc/](https://homes.esat.kuleuven.be/~wcastryc/).

+**Sage version**: This was written using SageMath 9.5, and works on the latest stable version: 9.6.
+I have been told that it doesn't work for 9.2 and below.

 ## Deviation from Castryck-Decru Attack

 **TODO: Further explaination**